 Custom Built Car Registration in Arizona

-It started with an idea.
-Next came long nights waiting for parts and toiling in the garage.
-Finally, your masterpiece is complete.
-Now it's time to let the Motor Vehicle Division (MVD) have a look.
+If you've finally finished building your own custom vehicle after spending long nights waiting for parts and toiling in the garage, it's time to let the Motor Vehicle Division (MVD) have a look.

 First-time Title and Registration

 First, make an appointment at the MVD, as the process must be done there.
-Second, fill out the Title and Registration Application.
+Second, fill out the Title and Registration Application (form 96-0236).
 Third, gather the signed and notarized vehicle title (if appropriate), lien release (if appropriate), applicable papers (Power of Attorney, etc.), and fees.

 The title fee is $4.
 The registration fee is $8, and the air quality research fee is a mere $1.50.

 The variable fee comes in the form of the vehicle license tax (VLT), which is assessed instead of the personal property tax that many other states charge.
 This tax is based on the manufacturer's base retail price of the automobile, but takes into account amortization, so you will pay a little less to register your vehicle each year.

 If you are interested in the math, it is best to work with an example.
 Let's say the sum of your car's parts is $25,000.
 The MVD will take 60% of that value and reduce it 16.25% for each year that the vehicle has been registered in Arizona (the state will depreciate it only 15% if it was registered before August 1, 1998).

 The MVD then divides that number by 100.
 The quotient is multiplied by $2.80 if it is a new vehicle and $2.89 if it is a used vehicle.
 So your $25,000 automobile would have a VLT of $420 in the first year and $363.06 in the second.
 See how easy that was!Other Topics in This Section